goyox86/elpr-sources/dining-philosophers.md

 that would solve this problem:

 1. Un filosofo tomo el tenedor a su izquierda.
-2. Despues toman el tenedor en a su derecha.
+2. Despues toma el tenedor en a su derecha.
-3. Comen
+3. Come
-4. Devuelven los tenedores.
+4. Devuelve los tenedores.

 Now, let’s imagine this sequence of events: